Stefan Gröschl

 Visiting Professor (2013, 2015)

-Escuela de Alta Direccion y Administration (EADA – Barcelona, Spain)
+Escuela de Alta Direccion y Administration, EADA – Barcelona, Spain

-Visiting Professor (2011 – present)
+Visiting Professor (2011 – 2020)

 Stanford University, USA

-Scancor Research Scholar (Summer 2008)
+Scancor Research Scholar ( 2008)

 Royal Roads University, Canada